sikaeducation/curriculum/courses/301/standards/integrate-routing-react/topics/react-nested-routes/README.md

 ## The `useRouteMatch` Hook

 The `useRouteMatch` hook evaluates to an object containing information about the current path.
-This is useful in dynamically filling out the `to` attribute of links and the `path` attribute of nested routes:
+This is used to dynamically fill out the `to` attribute of links and the `path` attribute of nested routes:

 ```jsx
 const match = useRouteMatch()